List of countries by federal system: Pakistan

-The Islamic Republic of Pakistan, consisting of its federal district, Islamabad Capital Territory (light blue), the provinces of the Punjab (dark green), Sindh (dark blue), Balochistan (red), Khyber Pakhtunkhwa (yellow), and the territories of Gilgit-Baltistan (pink) and Azad Kashmir (orange).
-The former Federally Administered Tribal Areas, now part of Khyber Pakhtunkhwa, are shown in light green.
+The Islamic Republic of Pakistan, consisting of its federal district, Islamabad Capital Territory, the provinces of the Punjab, Sindh, Balochistan, Khyber Pakhtunkhwa, and the territories of Azad Jammu and Kashmir and Gilgit-Baltistan.

 Pakistan is a democratic federal parliamentary republic.
 Powers are shared between the federal government and the provinces.
 Relations between federation and provinces is defined in Part V (Articles 141–159) of the constitution.

 Pakistan consists of four provinces and three territories, including the Islamabad Capital Territory.

-Republican system
+Mixed system

 Russian Federation

 Federal subjects of Russia.
 The Crimean peninsula, Donbas, Zaporizhzhia and Kherson Oblasts, internationally recognized as part of Ukraine, are shown with diagonal stripes.

 The post-Imperial nature of Russian subdivision of government changed towards a generally autonomous model which began with the establishment of the USSR (of which Russia was governed as part).
 It was liberalized in the aftermath of the Soviet Union, with the reforms under Boris Yeltsin preserving much of the Soviet structure while applying increasingly liberal reforms to the governance of the constituent republics and subjects (while also coming into conflict with Chechen secessionist rebels during the Chechen War).
 Some of the reforms under Yeltsin were scaled back by Vladimir Putin.

 All of Russia's subdivisional entities are known as subjects, with some smaller entities, such as the republics enjoying more autonomy than other subjects on account of having an extant presence of a culturally non-Russian ethnic minority or, in some cases, majority.

 Currently, there are 83 federal subjects of Russia, excluding disputed territories in Ukraine.
 If those subjects are included, there are 89 federal subjects of the Russian Federation.